 HELIX amphibious autonomous ground vehicles can successfully traverse hard ground, mud, tailings, snow, ice, and water.
-Part UGV and part ASV with 4-screw, skid-steer capabilities, HELIX can manoeuver specialized payloads into the most inaccessible of terrains.
+Part Unmanned Surface Vehicle (USV) and part Autonomous Surface Vehicle (ASV) with 4-screw, skid-steer capabilities, HELIX can manoeuver specialized payloads into the most inaccessible of terrains.

 Ability for heavy payloads

 HELIX is designed to float on water or saturated soils and muds.
 Its large deck platform and high buoyancy allow heavy work such as water and mud sampling or geotechnical measurements, and add-on tanks allow for high push and pull forces.

 Robots do the dull, dirty, and dangerous work.
 This is not only good practice, but a significant cost savings as well.
 HELIX can even be used to tow a stranded boat and/or be modified to act as a rescue vehicle.